luanfonsecap/chuck-norris-jokes/README.md

 ## :rocket: Iniciando

 Clone ou faça download do repositório e instale as dependências do projeto.
-Ao finalizar navegye até a pasta e rode o comando:
+Ao finalizar navegue até a pasta e rode o comando:

 ```
 yarn start